GabrielBB/react-use-session/README.md

 </h1>

-React hook to handle session from your browser local storage
+React hook to handle session from your browser storage

 </div>